WHS

 Acceleration at WHS

-Within our group of gifted and talented there is a range of ability from mildly to profoundly gifted.
+Within our group of gifted students, there is a range of ability from mildly to profoundly gifted.
 Many of the needs of these students will be met through differentiated teaching and learning and our existing programmes.
 Gifted Education students who are highly gifted may be considered for acceleration.
-Other options include extension beyond the classroom and/or our Talent Development Course.
+Other options include extension beyond the classroom through a range of co curricular and extracurricular opportunities.
 To be considered for acceleration (subject or full-year) highly gifted students will be assessed across the following criteria:

 1. Academic Ability, Aptitude, and Achievement;